A Simple and Efficient Algorithm for Finding Minimum Spanning Tree Replacement Edges: Algorithm

 The union tree is equivalent to the MST tree.
 Hence, Algorithm~\ref{alg} uses the special case of disjoint set union when the union tree is known in advance.
-Using the Gabow-Tarjan disjoint set union, thus, takes \bigO{m+n} time and \bigO{n} space. \end{claimproof}
+Using the Gabow-Tarjan disjoint set union, thus, takes \bigO{m+n} time and \bigO{n} space. \end{proof}

-\begin{theorem} Given the Minimum Spanning Tree for an undirected, weighted graph $G = (V, E)$, and non-tree edges sorted by weight, then Algorithm~\ref{alg} finds all minimum cost replacement edges of the Minimum Spanning Tree of $G$ in \bigO{m+n} time and \bigO{m+n} space. \end{theorem} \begin{proof} Let $T$ be the Minimum Spanning Tree of $G$.
+\begin{thm} Given the Minimum Spanning Tree for an undirected, weighted graph $G = (V, E)$, and non-tree edges sorted by weight, then Algorithm~\ref{alg} finds all minimum cost replacement edges of the Minimum Spanning Tree of $G$ in \bigO{m+n} time and \bigO{m+n} space. \end{thm} \begin{proof} Let $T$ be the Minimum Spanning Tree of $G$.
 Initializing all values in the parent array $P$ takes \bigO{n} time.
-Since there are $n-1$ edges in $T$ then running Depth-First Search (DFS) on $T$ (line~\ref{alg:dfs}) to initialize the IN and OUT arrays takes \bigO{n} time.
+Since there are $n-1$ edges in $T$ then running DFS on $T$ (line~\ref{alg:dfs}) to initialize the IN and OUT arrays takes \bigO{n} time.
 Initializing the replacement edges of the MST edges takes \bigO{n} time.

 There are $m - n + 1 = \bigO{m}$ non-MST edges read in ascending order by weight, taking \bigO{m} time.
 For each non-MST edge, it was established by Claim~\ref{claim3} that the algorithm can only reference edges in the fundamental cycle induced by that non-MST edge.
 These edges are traversed only once as follows.